oVirt/ovirt-site/source/feature/instance-types.html.md

 *   Cluster

 **Image**
+Will be created from an existing VM using the **Create Image** - similar to the way how the templates are created today.
+Opened question: Do we want them to be stateless in 3.3?

 **Volume**
-Do we want it to 3.3?
+Opened question: Do we want this to 3.3?

 **Instance Types (Flavors)**
-A user should be able to create an instance type using a dialog similar to the *new server/desktop* dialog.
+A user should be able to create an instance type using a dialog similar to the **New VM** dialog.
 Here a user should be able to define their instance configuration.
+For the exact editable field please see the table above.

 A new set of permissions should be created:
 \* Create Instance

 *   Instance Owner -